coder/coder/docs/reference/cli/update.md

 | Type        | <code>string-array</code>               |
 | Environment | <code>$CODER_EPHEMERAL_PARAMETER</code> |

-Define ephemeral parameters in the format "name=value".
+Set the value of ephemeral parameters defined in the template.
+The format is "name=value".

 ### --prompt-ephemeral-parameters